On Reeb graphs induced from smooth functions on 3-dimensional closed orientable manifolds with finitely many singular values: Several terminologies and the proof of Theorem

 \begin{Def} If we can regard $W_c$ as a graph whose vertex set is $V_c$, then $W_c$ is said to be the {\it Reeb graph} of $c$. \end{Def}

-\begin{Rem} Reeb spaces may not be regarded as graphs generally (\cite{saeki4}).
-However, for Morse functions on closed manifolds and smooth functions on closed manifolds explained in the present paper, they are regarded as graphs. \end{Rem} \begin{Rem} Most of functions obtained in this paper is in the class of {\it Morse-Bott} functions.
-For this see \cite{bott} for example. \end{Rem}
+\begin{Rem} Reeb spaces may not be regarded as graphs generally (\cite{saeki4}): the present paper concentrates on smooth functions with finitely many singular values and Reeb spaces are Reeb graphs. \end{Rem} \begin{Rem} Most of functions obtained in the present paper are of the class of {\it Morse-Bott} functions (if we remove finitely many singular points).
+For Morse-Bott functions see \cite{bott} for example. \end{Rem}